spotlessmind1975/adv10en/docs/instructions.md

 # INSTRUCTIONS

-In order to play "10lines Adventure" you need a COMMODORE 64 or an emulator of this computer, because the game does not work with modern computers.
-The game has been tried and works correctly with *"VICE - the Versatile Commodore Emulator" ver.
+In order to play "10lines Adventure" you need a COMMODORE 64 or an emulator of this computer, because the game does not work on modern computers.
+The game has been tried and it works correctly with *"VICE - the Versatile Commodore Emulator" ver.
 3.2*.
 You can download it for free by [clicking here](http://vice-emu.sourceforge.net/).

 Once the emulator software has been installed, follow the instructions below:
  - start **x64.exe** program;